 If a performance improvement plan is required, its goal should be to offer a pro-active and supportive plan to resolve a specific problem.
 This involves defining expectations as a set of specific, measurable outcomes within a reasonable amount of time, generally not exceeding three months.
 This plan should include:

-To ensure that the employee clearly knows what is expected of him/her and to prepare the company should termination become necessary, a manager or employer should:
+To ensure that the employee clearly knows what is expected of them and to prepare the company should termination become necessary, a leader or employer should:

 Documentation of these steps must be kept in the employee file.
 If an employee achieves the desired level of improvement, document this and place the assessment in the employee file.

-A manager can provide an extension at his or her discretion when an employee makes substantial progress, but needs to do more to reach the desired performance level.
+A leader can provide an extension at their discretion when an employee makes substantial progress, however needs to do more to reach the desired performance level.
 Document this assessment and place it in the employee’s file.
 Follow up in the designated period of time.

 If the desired level of improvement is not achieved, then it is likely time to consider termination.

 Performance improvement plans can be tricky and time consuming.
-Businesses should invest in an experienced HR practitioner when serious performance problems appear.
+Businesses should invest in an experienced HR professional when serious performance problems appear.